What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 • Bring a written list.
 Read it.
 Tear it up after.

 The Catechism puts it simply: Those who approach the sacrament of Penance obtain pardon from God's mercy (CCC 1422).
-Pardon.
-Not interrogation.
-Not shame.
-Pardon.
+What is offered here is pardon, plain and unconditional.

 Your next step this week